TheDrkNite25/sudoku/README.md

 - Reset your work with the "Reset" button
 - If you get stuck, the computer can give you a hint with the "Hint" button
   - Finds the solution and fills in one cell of the solution for you
-- If you get REALLY stuck, computer solve the whole Sudoku for you with the "Solve" button
+- If you get REALLY stuck, the computer can solve the whole Sudoku for you with the "Solve" button

 ## Usage Notes